 On that land in 2009, HMI built a new Blue House dormitory for up to 40 girls, with separate out buildings.
 We are accepting more orphans as funding permits.
 The staff and girls grow some of their own food on the grounds.
 A sewing school and poultry and piggery buildings have also been added, for income-generating projects.

 We seek to help the children grow in self esteem and self sufficiency and to develop a sense of family, community and purpose.
 The girls are encouraged to retain ties with extended family, stay in school and plan for independent living as they become adults.

-HMI’s vision is to be a “multipurpose” organization for many of the more than 200 orphans in the community of Kazo, to empower women and children living in poverty, and to help them prepare for a healthy and secure future.
+HMI’s vision is to be a “multipurpose” organization for many of the vulnerable children and orphans in the community of Kazo, to empower women and children living in poverty, and to help them prepare for a healthy and secure future.

 Blue House Uganda seeks to partner with others in both the US and Uganda – communities of faith, agencies, foundations, businesses, governments and individuals – to accomplish its goals.

 Governed by cooperating boards in both the US and Uganda